Songs of Serpents – Art, Landscape, Ecofeminism(s)

 Galeria e Bregdetit (Albania)

-The German Academy in Rome, Villa Massimo, is an associated partner of the programme.
+The German Academy in Rome, Villa Massimo, is associated partner of the programme.

 12:30 pm